FutureWorkshops/FWTAnnotationManager/README.md

 * **image** the image of the annotation

 ####FWTAnnotationView
-FWTAnnotationView subclass FWTPopoverView and adds the following extra properties:
+FWTAnnotationView subclasses FWTPopoverView and adds the following extra properties:

 * **contentViewEdgeInsets** the inset or outset margins for the edges of the content view.
 Use this property to resize and reposition the effective rectangle
 * **textLabel** (_readonly_) the label used for the textual content of the annotation